Correcting hybrid density functionals to model Y6 and other non-fullerene acceptors: Results and Discussion

 \subsection{OT-SRSH for Y6 dimers}

 The tuned parameters for representative Y6 dimers, and the monomer, alongside the defaults, are given in Table \ref{tuning}.
-A key observation is that the parameters for different dimers are within 10\% of each other, and the monomer tuned parameters are similarly close.
+The parameters for different dimers are within 10\% of each other, and the monomer tuned parameters are similarly close.
 This suggests that the tuned parameters are robust to different dimer configuration.
-As we only tune on contact dimers in a PCM, we cannot make a strong statement about whether these parameters would also be correct for long-range.
+As we only tune on contact dimers in a PCM, we cannot make a strong statement about whether these parameters would also be correct for long-range pairs.

+A key observation is that the $\beta$ parameter is negative: screening is \textit{greater} at longer range.
+Though unusual for molecular systems, this is entirely consistent with the formalism, and has been observed before\cite{Chai2008}.
+Here we connect this to the point of view that the high charge carrier mobility in Y6 provides additional macroscopic screening, like a traditional semiconductor.

-We benchmark the excited state energies from our tuned functional, and standard comparisons, against published GW/BSE/MM calculations\cite{giannini2024role}.
+We benchmark the excited state energies from our tuned functional, and standard methods, against GW/BSE/MM calculations\cite{giannini2024role}.

-We present a mean-squared error for the first six excited states in Table \ref{GW_compare} shows that for all the contact pair dimers (D1-D6).
-This is minimal for our tuned SRSH (LC-$\omega$hPBE).
-It is very notable that non-tuned range-separated hybrids demonstrate the largest error, larger than the global hybrids.
+We present the mean-squared error for the first six singlet excited states in Table \ref{GW_compare}.
+Error is minimised for our tuned SRSH (LC-$\omega$hPBE); it is very notable that non-tuned range-separated hybrids demonstrate the largest error, significantly larger than the global hybrids.

-In the supplementary information (figs.\ \ref{D1_state}, \ref{D2_state} and \ref{D4_state}), we show how the energies (E) and extent of charge transfer ($\omega_{CT}$) of the six lowest singlet and triplet states of the D1, D2 and D4 dimers depend on the functional.
-The functionals we test can be classified based on the ordering of the FE, CT, and mixed CT-FE states.
-The OT-SRSH, B3LYP and PBE0 produce a consistent state ordering, which agree with the GW/BSE result (private communication with authors of \cite{giannini2024role}, they observe no state crossing of the dimer excited states from the PBE0 starting point to the eigenvalue self-consistent GW/BSE/MM results).
-The default parameter range-separated functionals CAM-B3LYP and wB97XD give a different, erroneous, ordering.
+In the supplementary information (figs.\ \ref{D1_state}, \ref{D2_state} and \ref{D4_state}), we show how the energy (E) and extent of charge transfer ($\omega_{CT}$) of the six lowest singlet and triplet states of the D1, D2 and D4 dimers depend on the functional.

+The functionals can be classified based on the ordering of the FE, CT, and mixed CT-FE states.
+The OT-SRSH, B3LYP and PBE0 functionals produce a state ordering consistent with the GW/BSE results (private communication with authors of \cite{giannini2024role}: they observe no state crossing of the dimer excited states from the PBE0 starting point to the eigenvalue self-consistent GW/BSE/MM results).
+The default parameter range-separated functionals CAM-B3LYP and wB97XD give an erroneous ordering.